dmadouros/poker-hand-trainer/README.md

 - what actions you took

 Mostly these stats are for debugging purposes.
-Specifically, the 'previous actions' as these are weighted for a game with little pre-flop raising.
+Specifically, the 'previous actions', as these are weighted for a game with little pre-flop raising.

 Good luck; have fun!